American Peoples Encyclopedia: History

-Kister's Comparison
+Assessment

 A well-known analysis of major encyclopedias by Kenneth Kister included his perspectives on the American Peoples Encyclopedia.
 Kister noted its strengths, including concise, accurate articles.
 Articles on people and places accounted for a majority of the encyclopedia's entries.
 But Kister also found that the American Peoples Encyclopedia had dull illustrations, sparse bibliographies, a bland writing style, and superficial coverage of many topics.
 Kister concluded that the American Peoples Encyclopedia was a competent but not a distinguished work.